-The majority of clear bottles are produced on high speed PET blow molders.
+Most clear bottles are produced on high-speed PET blow molders.
 Common bottle types include carbonated soft drinks, water, sports drinks, juices, specialty beverages, ready-to-drink teas, dressings, sauces, food oils, wide mouth jars produced at high volumes, and cleaners, among others.
 The process is ideal for high speed and efficient production of clear containers with precise neck finishes.

 Leak testing of PET bottles has evolved to become a best practice by providing the following benefits:

-Protection from random quality issues through 100% inspection.
-Sampling will not guarantee
+- Protection from random quality issues through 100% total inspection.

 - Protection of inventory and prevention of costly return